Spontaneous symmetry breaking: a view from derived geometry

 That the map is a symplectomorphism is key to the main theorem.
 Just as in the abelian case, we can use homotopy transfer along the deformation retract to extend the free perturbative field theory encoded by $\TT'$ to an interacting theory with action functional $S'$.
 Altogether, we have shown the following.

 \begin{theorem} The classical BV theory encoded by $S'$ at the point $(0,0)$ is perturbatively equivalent to the classical BV theory encoded by $S$ at the point~$(0,\phi_0)$. \end{theorem}

 \begin{remark} Mathematical readers might enjoy knowing that this theorem applies to a situation of genuine physical interest: the theory of the electroweak force.
 This theory starts as a Yang--Mills--Higgs theory where the gauge group is $G = \mr U(1) \times \SU(2)$ and where the gauge field $\phi$ is valued in the complex two dimensional representation $R$ on which the $\SU(2)$ factor acts by its fundamental representation and the $\mr U(1)$ factor acts with weight 1.
-When we work around a solution where $\phi$ takes a non-zero value $\phi_0$, the resulting theory is perturbatively equivalent to a theory with classical BV complex $\bb T'$ as in Proposition \ref{def_retract_prop}, where \begin{itemize} \item The unbroken Lie algebra $\hh = \mr{Stab}(\phi_0)$ is a copy of $\mf u(1)$, embedded in $\gg$ diagonally.
+When we work around a solution where $\phi$ takes a non-zero value $\phi_0$, the resulting theory is perturbatively equivalent to a theory with classical BV complex $\bb T'$ as in Proposition \ref{def_retract_prop}, where \begin{itemize} \item The unbroken Lie algebra $\hh = \mr{Stab}(\phi_0)$ is a copy of $\mf u(1)$, embedded in $\gg$ according to the \emph{Gell-Mann--Nishijima formula}: that is, the embedding $\theta \mapsto \left(\theta, \frac \theta 2 h \right) \in \mr u(1) \oplus \su(2)$.
 The corresponding massless gauge field is the photon. \item The remaining factor of the gauge Lie algebra $\hh_\perp$ is three dimensional.
 The three corresponding massive gauge bosons are known as the $W^\pm$ and $Z^0$ bosons. \item The remaining factor $R_\perp$ of $R$ is real one dimensional.
-The corresponding scalar field is known as the Higgs boson. \end{itemize} We have not included fermions in this discussion, but doing so is a straightforward addition. \end{remark}
+The corresponding scalar field is known as the Higgs boson. \end{itemize} We have not included fermions in this discussion, but doing so is straightforward. \end{remark}

 \begin{remark} We can construct a family of theories that interpolates between the two homotopy equivalent descriptions of the gauge theory with broken symmetry.
 Consider the one parameter family $\TT_t$ of classical field theories on $X$ with the following linearization: